CSB5/lofreq/commands.md

   [GATK's best practice protocol](http://www.broadinstitute.org/gatk/guide/best-practices), i.e. that you mark duplicates (not for very high coverage data though), realign indels and recalibrate base qualities with GATK (BQSR).
-The latter will also add indel qualities, which is needed for indel calling (alternatively use `lofreq indelqual`).
+The latter also used to add indel qualities, which is needed for indel calling.
+Newer versions of GATK's BQSR (known for at least 4.1.4) do not add indel qualities (BI/BD tags) anymore.
+Please check with `samtools view your.bam | grep 'B[ID]:Z:'`.
+If these tags don't show, please run `lofreq indelqual` after
+  BQSR (if you want to call indels later).
 - If you are working with exome or targeted resequencing data, don't forget to provide LoFreq with the corresponding bed-file (`-l region.bed`).
 Otherwise the automatically applied Bonferroni